dgraph-io/badger/docs/content/projects-using-badger/index.md

 * [chaindb](https://github.com/ChainSafe/chaindb) - A blockchain storage layer used by [Gossamer](https://chainsafe.github.io/gossamer/), a Go client for the [Polkadot Network](https://polkadot.network/).
 * [vxdb](https://github.com/vitalvas/vxdb) - Simple schema-less Key-Value NoSQL database with simplest API interface.
 * [Vephar](https://github.com/vaccovecrana/vephar) - A minimal key/value store using hashicorp-raft for cluster coordination and Badger for data storage.
+* [Wrgl](https://www.wrgl.co) - A data version control system that works like Git but specialized to store and diff CSV.

 If you are using Badger in a project please send a pull request to add it to the list.